This guide is focused on nascent technology. As a result, contents might be highly volatile.

 Incomplete Interactions

-Breaking up interactions that occur naturally can result in artifacts or odd elements.
+Breaking up interactions that occur naturally can result in artifacts or odd elements, especially on older models.
 It is easy to achieve if you strengthen a specific part of a tag rather than the whole tag.

 1girl, black hair, {{{orange}}} eyes

-This can lead to the spontaneous appearance of tasty, tasty oranges everywhere in frame.
+This can lead to the spontaneous appearance of tasty, tasty oranges everywhere in frame, as well as resulting in more of the color orange throughout the image.
 Whether or not this is a bad thing is up to you.

 Priority Interference